 The key responsibility of the Company's business is to maintain safe and reliable supplies of electricity and to restore supplies as quickly as possible in the event of interruptions.
 The Distribution Price Control Review for 2005-10 resulted in substantially increased allowances for capital expenditure to maintain and improve the networks' performance.
 This will enable the Company to increase its revenue from its networks, and delivery of this enhanced investment programme was one of the Company's priorities for the year.
-2007/08 was Year 3 of the current Distribution Price Control Review and the level of capital expenditure increased significantly in the year with the commencement of a number of significant schemes and an increase in refurbishment programmes.
-Capital expenditure was £170.3m during the year, which was 24.6% higher than in 2006/07.
-In the course of the year, the Company added just over 915km to the length of its networks, taking the total to over 75,500km.
-2008/09 will see a further increase in capital expenditure.
+Investment is geared to renewing the company's network, which were largely built in the 1950s and 1960s, and thereby reducing the number and duration of power supply interruptions.
+It is also geared to providing the infrastructure to accommodate customers' demand for power.
+2008/09 was Year 4 of the current Distribution Price Control Review and the level of capital expenditure increased significantly in the year with the continuation of a number of significant schemes and an increase in refurbishment programmes.
+Capital expenditure was £185.7m during the year, which was 9% higher than in 2007/08.
+In the course of the year, the Company added just over 522km to the length of its networks, taking the total to over 76,000km.